How it all began…

-It was nice to get away for a little while and to recharge our tired battery.
-Before we got too comfortable on the island without the hustle and bustle of the city life, it was time for us to pack and bid farewell to the island….
+It was nice to get away for a while to recharge our tired battery.
+Before we got too comfortable on the island without the hustle and bustle of the city life, it was time for us to pack and bid farewell to the island.

 Ellen’s snapshots of marine life

-I was very proud to showcase one of the beautiful spots that my beloved state Sabah has to offer and although we had a great trip as a whole, we both left the island with a heavy heart….
+I was very proud to showcase one of the beautiful spots that my beloved state Sabah has to offer.
+Although we had a great trip as a whole, we both left the island with a heavy heart….
 The snapshots of marine life by Ellen are truly beautiful but that is only half of the story.

 Ellen went there with high expectation as it was her first diving trip there and Sabah is known for some interesting marine life.
 However, to her disappointment, she did not see much goings-on where the dive spots were despite of her search and she was baffled by the lack of marine life.
 It was not long before she realised what was happening when she heard 3 fish bombings during one of her dives.
 She and her dive guide had to end the dive immediately as the bombings were very close to them and true enough, when they resurfaced there was a fisherman boat nearby.

-If nothing is being done, i.e. the Maritime police not taking actions against the illegal fish bombings and the fishermen not being educated on how to protect the precious marine life and practise sustaining fishing, sooner or later nothing will be left for the fishermen to survive on and for us to cherish, and the little bit of marine life that Ellen managed to capture will disappear forever…..
+If nothing is being done, i.e. the Maritime police not taking actions against the illegal fish bombings and the fishermen not being educated on how to protect the precious marine life and practise sustaining fishing, sooner or later nothing will be left for the fishermen to survive on and for us to cherish.
+In the end, the small quantity of marine life that Ellen managed to capture will disappear forever…..